 As a Care Management Community Coordinator (CMCC) you will conduct in-person bio psychosocial assessments, create person-focused holistic care plans, and function as a liaison, coordinating services among multiple providers and community agencies, splitting time at the SFHP office and in the community (at clinics and hospitals, with community-based organizations, and home visits).
-You will be responsible for managing a wide range of members in variety of different programs and participate in continuous improvement projects that will help build a more effective and efficient service delivery program model.
-The incumbent in this position will primarily work with children, Transitional Age Youth (TAY) and families; however, they may also be assigned to work with single adults, seniors and persons with disabilities.
+You will be responsible for managing a wide range of members in a variety of different programs and participate in continuous improvement projects that will help build a more effective and efficient service delivery program model.

 WHAT YOU WILL DO

 - Conduct initial telephone or in-person assessments for members referred for care coordination services or case management, assessing medical history, psychosocial issues, resource needs, and level of function.

 - Develop and support the implementation of member-centered, individualized Care Plans.

 - Support members in identification of their own strengths and barriers to help them be successful with their Care Plans; respect members’ health choices in the care planning process

 - Track access barriers and potential quality concerns, assisting members with grievances and escalating review in coordination with program leadership